alex1984gr/ai-ethics/ex01_environment.md

-Python is successfully installed and ready to use.
+# Python is successfully installed and ready to use.

+Python 3.14.0

 ---